rreece/rreece.github.io/outline-of-philosophy/statistics.md

 1. Keskar, N.S. et al. (2016).
 [On large-batch training for deep learning: Generalization gap and sharp minima](https://arxiv.org/abs/1609.04836).

 >   [L]arge-batch methods tend to converge to sharp minimizers of the training and testing
 >   functions---and as is well known---sharp minima lead to poorer generalization.
 >   In contrast, small-batch methods consistently converge to flat minimizers,
 >   and our experiments support a commonly held view that this is due to the
 >   inherent noise in the gradient estimation.

 2. Hoffer, E. et al. (2017).
 [Train longer, generalize better: closing the generalization gap in large batch training of neural networks](https://arxiv.org/abs/1705.08741).
     -   $\eta \propto \sqrt{m}$

 3. Goyal, P. et al. (2017).
 [Accurate large minibatch SGD: Training ImageNet in 1 hour](https://arxiv.org/abs/1706.02677).
     -   $\eta \propto m$

 4. You, Y. et al. (2017).
 [Large batch training of convolutional networks](https://arxiv.org/abs/1708.03888).
     -   Layer-wise Adaptive Rate Scaling (LARS)

 5. You, Y. et al. (2017).
 [ImageNet training in minutes](https://arxiv.org/abs/1709.05011).
     -   Layer-wise Adaptive Rate Scaling (LARS)

 6. Jastrzebski, S. (2018).
 [Three factors influencing minima in SGD](https://arxiv.org/abs/1711.04623).
     -   $\eta \propto m$

 7. Smith, S.L. & Le, Q.V.
 (2018).
 [A Bayesian Perspective on Generalization and Stochastic Gradient Descent](https://arxiv.org/abs/1710.06451).

 8. Smith, S.L. et al. (2018).
 [Don't decay the learning rate, increase the batch size](https://arxiv.org/abs/1711.00489).
     -   $m \propto \eta$

 9. Masters, D. & Luschi, C. (2018).
 [Revisiting small batch training for deep neural networks](https://arxiv.org/abs/1804.07612).

 >   This linear scaling rule has been widely adopted, e.g., in Krizhevsky (2014), Chen et al. (2016),
 >   Bottou et al. (2016), Smith et al. (2017) and Jastrzebski et al. (2017).
 >
 >   On the other hand, as shown in Hoffer et al. (2017), when $m \ll M$, the covariance matrix of the
 >   weight update $\mathrm{Cov(\eta \Delta\theta)}$ scales linearly with the quantity $\eta^2/m$.
 >
 >   This implies that, adopting the linear scaling rule, an increase in the batch size would
 >   also result in a linear increase in the covariance matrix of the weight update $\eta \Delta\theta$.
 >   Conversely, to keep the scaling of the covariance of the weight update vector $\eta \Delta\theta$
 >   constant would require scaling $\eta$ with the square root of the batch size $m$ (Krizhevsky, 2014; Hoffer et al., 2017).

 10. Lin, T. et al. (2020).
 [Don't use large mini-batches, use local SGD](https://arxiv.org/abs/1808.07217).

-    -   Post-local SGD
+    -   Post-local SGD.

 11. Golmant, N. et al. (2018).
 [On the computational inefficiency of large batch sizes for stochastic gradient descent](https://arxiv.org/abs/1811.12941).

 >   Scaling the learning rate as $\eta \propto \sqrt{m}$ attempts to keep the weight
 >   increment length statistics constant, but the distance between SGD iterates is governed more
 >   by properties of the objective function than the ratio of learning rate to batch size.
 >   This rule has also been found to be empirically sub-optimal in various problem domains.
 >   ...
 >   There does not seem to be a simple training heuristic to improve large batch performance in general.

 12. McCandlish, S. et al. (2018).
 [An empirical model of large-batch training](https://arxiv.org/abs/1812.06162).
     -   Critical batch size

 13. Shallue, C.J. et al. (2018).
 [Measuring the effects of data parallelism on neural network training](https://arxiv.org/abs/1811.03600).

 >   In all cases, as the batch size grows, there is an initial period of
 >   perfect scaling ($b$-fold benefit, indicated with a dashed line on the plots) where the steps
 >   needed to achieve the error goal halves for each doubling of the batch size.
 However, for
 >   all problems, this is followed by a region of diminishing returns that eventually leads to
 >   a regime of maximal data parallelism where additional parallelism provides no benefit
 >   whatsoever.

 14. Jastrzebski, S. et al. (2018).
 [Width of minima reached by stochastic gradient descent is influenced by learning rate to batch size ratio](https://link.springer.com/chapter/10.1007/978-3-030-01424-7_39).
     -   $\eta \propto m$

 >   We show this experimentally in Fig. 5, where similar learning dynamics and final performance can be observed when simultaneously multiplying the learning rate and batch size by a factor up to a certain limit.

 15. You, Y. et al. (2019).
 [Large-batch training for LSTM and beyond](https://arxiv.org/abs/1901.08256).
     -   Warmup and use $\eta \propto m$

 >   [W]e propose linear-epoch gradual-warmup approach in this paper.
 We call
 >   this approach Leg-Warmup (LEGW).
 LEGW enables a Sqrt Scaling scheme in practice and as a
 >   result we achieve much better performance than the previous Linear Scaling learning rate scheme.
 >   For the GNMT application (Seq2Seq) with LSTM, we are able to scale the batch size by a factor
 >   of 16 without losing accuracy and without tuning the hyper-parameters mentioned above.

 16. You, Y. et al. (2019).
 [Large batch optimization for deep learning: Training BERT in 76 minutes](https://arxiv.org/abs/1904.00962).
     -   LARS and LAMB

 17. Zhang, G. et al. (2019).
 [Which algorithmic choices matter at which batch sizes?
 Insights from a Noisy Quadratic Model](https://arxiv.org/abs/1907.04164).